In it for the long haul? StoryStudio Chicago is right there with you.

 ADDITIONAL BOOK IN A YEAR PROGRAMS

 Author James Klise leads a YA/Middle Grade-targeted course for those writers who want a strong focus on writing smart novels for a younger audience.
-Application period will be open soon.
+Application period now open!

 Revise and Launch offers students the tools and skills to polish up their full manuscripts, learn about the revision and publication process, and prepare to send their work out into the world.
 You’ll also get a full-manuscript critique from Abby Geni at the end of the course.
-Application period will be open soon.
+Application period now open!

 For writers who want to create their own world and rules, the Speculative Fiction program taught by Richard Thomas will focus on genres such as science fiction, fantasy, slipstream, magical realism, and more.
-APPLICATION PERIOD OPEN NOW!
+Application period now open!